Kagami/meta/README.md

-My public wiki with no actual purpose.
+My public wiki/test repo with no actual purpose.